-Legally blind children who are 11 years of age or older, are physically and mentally mature, have an active lifestyle and have the requisite O&M spatial representational skill set are eligible to apply for a guide dog.
-In addition, their parent(s) or guardian must have a strong desire to actively participate in an ongoing training program with the child and guide dog and must be willing to provide constant supervisory support.
-The school the child attends must be notified about the addition of a guide dog, be able to accommodate a guide dog in the classroom situation, become knowledgeable about guide dog etiquette and be willing to supervise the student body in this regard.
-Lastly, until our training facility is built, all training will take place in Canada so parents/guardians must be willing to travel to Canada with their child for 30 days of training during the summer months.
+Legally blind children between the ages of 11-17, who are physically and mentally mature, have an active lifestyle and have the requisite Orientation and Mobility skill set are eligible to apply for a MIRA guide dog.
+Parents/guardian must be willing to support the child and guide dog.
+Until our training facility is built, all training will take place in Canada, so parents/guardian must be willing to travel to Canada with their child for 30 days of training during the summer months.

-Over the course of the 4 weeks, training becomes more and more complex as it focuses on having the children and their dogs experience more real-life situations.
-After the children have mastered the skills needed to work with a dog and are able to orient themselves in a regulated outdoor environment, training continues with visits to downtown areas of densely populated cities with a high level of traffic to allow students to demonstrate their level of proficiency.
+Over the course of 4 weeks training focuses on having the children and their guide dogs experience real-life situations.
+After the children have mastered the skills needed to work with a dog and are able to orient themselves in an outdoor environment, training continues with visits to downtown areas of a populated city.
+Trainers are always with the child in all training activities.

 Upon their return home, the children continue working the guide dog.
 A MIRA trainer will provide follow-up sessions in the students home environment to help set the route in the home, school and community.

 More information can be obtained by calling 910 944-7757.